Subject9x/battleMETAL/README.md

 + Packaged into an API for ease of maintenance.
 + AI uses most of the gameplay features listed here, almost on parity with player.
 + AI behavior is boken down by unit type, each leveraging the API in a few unique ways.
++ Implemented a Nodegraph using something close to A* for navigation.

 ### HUD